Article Collection

 Take the Concurrent Versions System (CVS) as an example of what not to do; if in doubt, make the exact opposite decision. — Linus Torvalds

-However, notably, CVS was used to enable SourceForge, one of the first code hosting platforms to offer free, centralized online location for development of open source software.
+However, notably, CVS was used to enable SourceForge, one of the first code hosting platforms to offer free, centralized online location for development of free and open source software.

 Subversion (SVN)